craigfrancis/php-is-literal-rfc/readme-v2.txt

 $wpdb->prepare('SELECT * FROM table WHERE id IN (%...d)', $ids)
 </code>

-==== Non-Parameterised Values ====
+==== FAQ: Non-Parameterised Values ====

-With Table and Field names in SQL, you cannot use parameters (must be in the SQL string).
+With Table and Field names in SQL, you cannot use parameters, these must be in the SQL string.

-Ideally they would be LiteralString's anyway (so no change needed); and if they are dependent on user input, in most cases you can (and should) use an array of permitted LiteralString values:
+Ideally they would be LiteralStrings anyway (so no change needed); and if they are dependent on user input, in most cases you can (and should) use an array of //permitted// LiteralString values:

 <code php>
 $sort = ($_GET['sort'] ??
 NULL);